 Master of Public Health

 The Chicago School’s Master of Public Health Online Program addresses the needs of the evolving landscape of health care.
 By focusing on evidence-based, quality of life, and building public and private partnerships, this program helps students develop a global mindset to respond to the challenges of a highly interconnected world.
-Drawing on their years of […]
+To view the list of courses […]

 Drawing on their years of cumulative experience, our practitioner faculty have developed a program that applies theory and research to real-world situations; focusing on a global understanding of the challenges of the evolving health care industry, our faculty challenge students to become leaders in Public Health and to use their knowledge to benefit underserved communities.